cs208-fall24/p5-group-final-project-8/Retrospectives/Retrospective-student3.md

 - email: AdamJalyo@u.boisestate.edu

 ## Experience
-This experience is a mixed bag overall, yet the best part of it was the team that I end up working with, as they made it easy to collaborate.
+This experience is a has been fun, but it gave a good idea about what I do not want to do as a job for the rest of my life, and in terms of the best part of it was the team that I end up working with, as they made it easy to collaborate.
 I like how everyone tried their best to find a time that worked for everyone for the meetups and the standup meetings.

 In order to check in with one another and see how the work is progressing.
 I appreciate that, as I hate group work; because I always had terrible groups in terms of group projects to work with in the past, where I end up doing everything myself, which left a bad taste in my mouth.
 However, I will say this is an experience heading in the proper and positive direction.